-The Lifesaving Award may be awarded to individuals who, while serving in an official capacity with their law enforcement agency, distinguish themselves by directly performing an active, distinct action rendering lifesaving technics, to include the administration of medical devices, successfully saving the life of another human and:
+The Lifesaving Award may be awarded to individuals who, while serving in an official capacity with their law enforcement agency, directly perform an active, distinct and successful lifesaving procedure saving the life of another human being in the midst of unusual actions above and beyond their normal job expectations, and:

-- A. The recipient actions were purposely done. - B. Events leading to the actions should not have been carelessly caused by the recipient, thereby necessitating the act. - C. There must have been a strong possibility the person would have died if the action had not been taken.
+- A. The recipient was aware of the seriousness of the situation. - B. The act was purposefully done. - C. Events leading to the act were not carelessly caused by the recipient, thereby necessitating the act. - D. There must have been a strong possibility the person would have died if the action had not been taken.